 For my work, a lot of the IO is based on sequential access.
 For this kind of access pattern, I have never found memory mapping to be useful.
 To support my claim, I created a little program that reads arrays of integers from a file, and does some minor computations on them.
 Memory mapping is not beneficial:

 As usual, my benchmark code is available for inspection.
 I used a Linux desktop with an Intel Core i7 processor and GCC 4.7 with the -O3 flag for my tests.

 Conclusion: For sequential access, both fread and ifstream are equally fast.
 Unbuffered IO (read) is slower, as expected.
-The slowest solution is, by far, memory mapping.
+Memory mapping is not beneficial.